For students currently in grades 9–12

 Climate

 Beijing, Chengdu, and Shanghai will be hot and humid during the program (highs in the 80s F or high 20s C).
-Inner Mongolia and Western Sichuan will be cooler (highs in the 70s F or low 20s C) due to the higher altitude.
+Western Sichuan will be cooler (highs in the 70s F or low 20s C) due to the higher altitude.
 Strong sun and heavy rain can both be expected during this time of year.

 Cuisine